 A complicating factor is that water itself is a weak acid and a weak base.
-It dissociates according to the equilibrium with a dissociation constant, Kw defined as where [H $^+$] stands for the concentration of the aquated hydronium ion and [OH $^-$] represents the concentration of the hydroxide ion.
-K_w has a value of about 10^{-14} at 25 °C, so pure water has a pH of about 7.
-This equilibrium needs to be taken into account at high pH and when the solute concentration is extremely low.
+It dissociates according to the equilibrium with a dissociation constant, Kw defined as where [H+] represents for the concentration of the aquated hydronium ion and [OH-] stands for the concentration of the hydroxide ion. $K_w$ has a value of about 10-14 at 25 °C, so pure water has a pH of approximately 7.